smarttdm/ebaas.github.io/_posts/2017-6-2-InstallEbassHelp.markdown

 ## Installations

-Run the Ebaas_7.1.x_x64_Setup.msi as the Administrator, follow the steps until the installation is complete.
+Run the downloaded Ebaas_x64_7.1.0_beta2_Setup.msi as the Administrator, follow the steps until the installation is complete.
 The out-of-the-box version has an embedded SQL Server Compact database, therefore, you don't need to install a database.

 ## Launch Application Server